 Use Data to Dive Deeper

 If you manage to impart data with successful case studies, then you have –played your masterstroke.
-It will not only make you look like a real professional but even a powerful presenter who knows what he is doing with the time.
+It will make you look like a real professional and even a powerful presenter who knows what he is doing with the time.

 In layman, case studies often show what you are capable of and what you have done with your other clients’ projects, and how successful they were while working with you.
-Hence, you really gain an edge when you provide case studies during the presentation or afterwards for the client to ponder on his final decision, and you increase your credibility by showing your abilities and skills.
+Hence, you really gain an edge when you provide case studies during the presentation or afterwards for the client to ponder on his final decision.
+You increase your credibility by showing your abilities and skills.

 Pitch Like a Storyteller